Mission: The African Library Project starts and improves small libraries in sub-Saharan Africa to promote literacy and education.

-Target demographics: Africans, especially students, who have no access to books and information
+Target demographics: Africans, especially students, who have limited access to books

 Direct beneficiaries per year: 250,000 readers in new/improved libraries.